Who is a Film Producer?

 - They will hire and manage fundamental team members such as writers, managers, directors, department heads, staff, and other personnel.

-- They should set a budget and obtain funds for the project through investors, studio, or personal funds.
+- They should set a budget and obtain funds for the project through investors, studios, or personal funds.

 - They supervise the project and make sure it stays on budget.